What to watch for

 - Isolation and complete responsibility without input/oversight from others in the workplace.

-This is not a complete list.
-If you suspect bribery or corruption, you should report it to the Serious Fraud Office.
+These are not complete lists.
+If you suspect fraud, bribery or corruption, you should report it to the Serious Fraud Office.